 Knowing the condition of values is fundamental to effective management.
-The Program checks for change on islands and in the water to monitor reef and island condition and the extent of existing or emerging threats.
+The Program checks for change on islands and in the water to monitor the condition of these critical habitats and the extent of existing or emerging threats.

-- Reef health assessments inform understanding of reef health and management - Condition and trend of key island values informs management - Seabird and shorebird monitoring informs management
+- Contemporary understanding of reef health informs evidence-based management - Condition and trend of key island values informs management - Seabird and shorebird monitoring informs management